 Mieke De Schepper currently serves as Chief Commercial Officer of Trustpilot.
 She previously served as Executive Vice President, Online Travel and Managing Director Asia Pacific, Amadeus IT Group until April 2022.
-Before Amadeus, Mieke worked for Expedia Group, where she held the role of Senior Vice President and Chief

-Commercial Officer of Egencia and as Vice President of Expedia Group's Lodging Partner Solutions Asia Pacific.
-Prior to Expedia Group, she spent ten years with Phillips Electronics having held various global, regional and local leadership roles in product, marketing and sales.
+Before Amadeus, Mieke worked for Expedia Group, where she held the role of Senior Vice President and Chief Commercial Officer of Egencia and as Vice President of Expedia Group's Lodging Partner Solutions Asia Pacific.
+Prior to Expedia Group, she spent 10 years with Phillips Electronics having held various global, regional and local leadership roles in product, marketing and sales.
 She started her professional career with McKinsey.
+Mieke serves as a member of the Supervisory board of trivago N.V. and JustEat Takeaway.com N.V.
 Mieke holds an MBA from INSEAD and an MSc in Industrial Design Engineering from the Delft University of Technology.